coddra/cuilt/README.md

 # Cuilt

-Cuilt is not at all a build system for C. Still under development.
-Partially tested on linux and windows, not tested on macos.
+Cuilt is not at all a build system for C.

 Inspired by but not based on Tsoding's [nobuild](https://github.com/tsoding/nobuild).

+**Disclaimer:** *Still under development.
+Partially tested on linux and windows, not tested on macos.*

 ## Usage